-Pirouetting globe 40.
-10 MA enters in upright flight and then performs four pirouetting loops.
-During each loop, the flight path is changed in a way, that the next loop is rotated about 45° (seen from above) until a complete globe has been described.
+MA enters in upright flight and then performs four pirouetting loops.
+During each loop, the flight path is changed continually in such a way, that the low point is passed rotated about 45° (seen from above) until a complete globe has been described.
 The MA exits the manoeuvre at the same altitude but in opposite direction to the beginning.
 During each loop, the MA must perform at least two pirouettes.